neptune-ai/docs/docs/integrations/tensorboard.rst

 1. With :meth:`~neptune_tensorboard_plugin.__init__.py` bash command you can have your TensorBoard visualizations hosted in Neptune.
 See :ref:`"Convert TensorBoard logs to Neptune experiments" <tensorboard-convert-logdir>`.
 2. You can use the :meth:`~neptune_tensorboard.integrate_with_tensorflow()` method to instantly log major metrics (epoch and batch related) to Neptune.
 See :ref:`"Log new runs to Neptune via TensorBoard" <tensorboard-log-to-neptune-via-tensorboard>`

-Neptune currently supports converting and logging of the following TensorBoard objects:
+Neptune currently logs and displays the following TensorBoard objects:

 * Scalars (as metrics)
 * Images (as images)
+* path to the TensorBoard run (as property 'tf/run/path')

 You can also extend what you are currently logging via TensorBoard to objects like model checkpoints, interactive charts, video and more.
 To learn about that see the :ref:`More options <tensorboard-more-options>` section.